 The Company's Business Plan for its Robinsons Communities brand is to develop new projects in response to actual and anticipated market demand.
 The Company recognizes that there is significant potential for growth in the affordable to middle-cost condominium developments.
-The Company intends to take advantage of these opportunities and believes its sales operations can absorb up to three new projects a year.
 It plans to acquire additional properties through purchase or joint venture.
-The following table sets forth RLC's existing land bank allocations for the development of new projects for Robinsons Communities as of September 30, 2012:
+The following table sets forth RLC's existing land bank allocations for the development of new projects for Robinsons Communities as of September 30, 2013:

 Location Acquisition Date Approximate land area (1)

 (in hectares)

-Cubao, Quezon City 2004 0.3308
+Cubao, Quezon City 2004 0.3

-Cubao, Quezon City 2008 0.2242
+Cubao, Quezon City 2008 0.2

-Merville, Parañaque March 2006 (2) 3.2226

-Sucat, Muntinlupa (3) November 2002 1.5452
+Sucat, Muntinlupa (2) November 2002 1.5

-Manggahan, Pasig City 2010 0.3946
+Manggahan, Pasig City 2010 0.4

-Greenhills, San Juan City 2012 0.1129
+Greenhills, San Juan City 2012 0.1

-Total 5.8303
+Total 2.5